robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/JobQueueApi.md

 <a name="deletejobqueueresults"></a>
 # **DeleteJobQueueResults**
-> DeleteJobQueueResultsResponse DeleteJobQueueResults (string id2, int? id)
+> DeleteJobQueueResultsResponse DeleteJobQueueResults (int? id)